HomePhilosophy

 Later church fathers rejected this view.
 They believed that the context of Genesis 6 should guide the interpretation of who the Nephilim were.
 To them, as far as Genesis 6:2 is concerned, the sons of God referred to the male descendants of Seth, and the daughters of man referred to the female descendants of Kain.
 Augustine of Hippo‘s book, City of God, in which he detailed this perspective, contributed to the change in view of later scholars.

-The Book of Enoch went missing for over a millennium and may have contributed to the significant change of view.
-Sometime before the 4th century, the book was lost and was only rediscovered again in 1773.
-The first English translation of The Book of Enoch only became available in 1821.
-Later Aramaic versions of The Book of Enoch, found among the Dead Sea Scrolls, were published in the 1950s.
-Since its rediscovery, the interpretation of relevant Bible passages has again been influenced and even determined by what The Book of Enoch had to say.
+The Book of Enoch went missing for over a millennium and may have contributed to the significant change in view.
+Sometime before the 4th century, the book was lost and was only rediscovered in 1773.
+The first English translation of the Book of Enoch only became available in 1821.
+Later Aramaic versions of the Book of Enoch, found among the Dead Sea Scrolls, were published in the 1950s.
+Since its rediscovery, the interpretation of relevant Bible passages has again been influenced and even determined by what the Book of Enoch had to say.

 8. Melchizedek in The Book of the Secrets of Enoch